erkaobao/math/_activities/gt2024fall.md

 - Rohil Prasad

   - Punctured holomorphic curves have been a key tool in symplectic topology and dynamics since their introduction by Hofer in 1993.
 I'll describe a new compactness theorem for sequences of punctured holomorphic curves with actions converging to 0 and with bounded topology, without the traditional assumption of bounded Hofer energy.
 In the limit, one obtains a family of compact invariant subsets of the underlying Hamiltonian flow.
 Such sequences turn out to be abundant in low-dimensional symplectic dynamics.
 Dynamical applications include (1) a generalization of the Le Calvez-Yoccoz theorem to higher-genus surfaces and three-manifolds and (2) a generalization of a recent theorem by Fish-Hofer on four-dimensional autonomous Hamiltonian flows.
 This talk is based on arXiv preprints 2401.14445 (joint with Dan Cristofaro-Gardiner) and 2405.01106.

+- Soham Chanda
+  - We introduce a class of surgery operations on Lagrangian submanifolds which switch between two different fillings of Bohr-Sommerfeld Legendrians.
+We will also discuss the effect of such a surgery operation on the disk potential in the setting of monotone Lagrangians.
+As an application we will prove that such surgery operations yield exotic monotone Lagrangian tori in projective spaces of dimension 3 and higher.